Done-for-You Picture Book Ghostwriting

 This is not an entry-level service, and it’s not designed for casual experimentation.
 It’s for picture book ideas that need to be built correctly from the start—and for creators who are ready to trust that process.

-What I focus on in picture book ghostwriting
+What I focus on with every picture book ghostwriting project

-Every picture book ghostwriting project is different, but my focus consistently includes:
+Every picture book ghostwriting engagement is different, but my focus consistently includes:

 • Concept strength: Pressure-testing the idea to ensure it can sustain a full 32-or-40-page arc and offers a clear reason for existing in today’s market.